Personal Components

 Personal Components is a powerful feature that allows you to save your own custom Power Apps YAML code alongside optional screenshots.
 This creates your own personal library of reusable components that you can access anytime.

-Available for: Legacy users and users with active Pro+ subscription
+Available for: Legacy users and Ultra subscribers

 Why Use Personal Components?